gwallison/query-FF/examples.md

 With this code, the output will be saved in a csv file named `AllOhio.csv`.
 If you leave out the `fn='AllOhio'` part, the default is `output.csv`.

+### By operator
-### By operator: All records where the Operator is Chesapeake.
+Keep all records where the Operator is Chesapeake.
 ```python
 df = get_base_df()
 df = filter_by_operator(df,operators=['chesapeake'])